Terkwood/delta-pack/README.md

 It's important to specify a compression method, so that you don't end up with a diff which is the same size as the original.
 See these [arbitrary compression benchmarks](https://quixdb.github.io/squash-benchmark/#results) if you're interested in how various compression algorithms perform.

-The partitions and chunk size parameters are important.
-You absolutely must tune these to your machine, or you'll be waiting for years for the algorithm to complete!
+You must tune the partition and chunk size parameters to your machine.
+If you take the defaults, it takes far too long to generate a diff.